The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

-This eternal relationship spanning from employee to corporate alumni does wonders for the business’s talent and employment branding.
+The durable relationship that runs from employee to corporate alumni does wonders for the business’s talent and employment branding.
 That’s because it shows a commitment on the organization’s part to continue investing in employees, even once they’ve left.

 Ultimately, every organization aims to attract the best talent to its doors.
 We’re here to tell you that a formal alumni program has a part to play in bringing these workers to the threshold.